vanStaen/spielbetrieb.eu/README.md

 Some description parameters (`eventType`, `location` and `tags`) are dynamics, have their own bd_table and can be augmented/managed from the admin page.

+The names of those parameters (save in an extra table) should be an object following this type: `{ en: "def", de: "ghj" }`.
+In case of new languages coming later, default will then be english.

 ## Ressources

 Landing page based on this codePen: https://codepen.io/nelsonleite/pen/WwZNVN.